mazeincoding/Mazeway/README.md

-# Auth starterpack
+# Auth Starterpack (Supabase, Next.js, Resend, Shadcn UI)

-Start building your next.js app, not authentication.
-This project gives you absolutely everything you need for a real-world app.
-All edge cases are handled, so you don't have to.
-Built with Supabase.
+You just opened the door to the complete authentication starter pack your users will **love**.

+I see a lot of new apps having only 5% of authentication.
+Including:
+- Missing login page
+- No "forgot password" option
+- Missing crucial security (2FA, device sessions, email alerts, and more)
+- Weird UI glitches with auth
+- No way to connect account to multiple providers (or delete some)

+These are the kind of things users expect to see in your app.
+And when they don't, they think:
+- Not complete app
+- Unprofessional
+- Sketchy

+Talking from experience, a few years ago before I was a dev.

+This starter pack includes all of that.
+But that's not the best part.

+> Clerk and other services already solve this?

+Remember:
+- Bootstrap
+- Material UI
+- Chakra UI
+- Ant Design

+They all solved the same problem, but created yet another one... **lack of customization**.
+They were very limited.
+Then Shadcn UI came around, and solved that problem by focusing on copy-paste components.
+You owned all the code, and you could customize it exactly how you wanted.
+It was like the ultimate UI starter pack that you could just build on.

+That's exactly the difference between Clerk and this starter pack: you own all the code.
+It's yours!
+You can do whatever you want, scale it, add more things.
+It's the ultimate foundation of your app's authentication.

+The project uses modern tech:
+- Next.js 15
+- Tailwind CSS
+- Shadcn UI
+- Supabase
+- Resend

-> Note: The project is very new, so expect even more sign-in methods and other cool shit in the near future.
-This README is complete, so you can follow it without worrying about if anything is incomplete.
+> Note: The project is very new, so expect even more sign-in methods and other cool stuff in the future.
+This README is complete, so you can follow it without worrying about anything being incomplete.
+>
+> This is not like a Zed AI documentation where it's full of "this section isn't complete" and you just know there's gonna be a million issues along the way.

 ## The project comes with:
 - Sign-in options: